MYSTERY SCIENCE THEATER 3000

 • Note for anyone seeking an unMSTed version of this short: There is a different short with same title at archive.org.
 It does include some of the same footage, but it’s definitely a different short.

 • Obscure reference: Mike mentions a painter named Susan Rothstein.
-I’ve googled her and there does appear to have been such a person, but she’s pretty obscure.
+I’ve googled her and there does appear to be such a person, but she’s pretty obscure.

-• Only slightly less obscure: Alicia de Larrocha.
+• Only slightly less obscure: Mike’s reference to Alicia de Larrocha.
 Also pretty obscure: references to jazz musicians Terry Gibbs and Diane Schuur.

 • Sadly, this is the last short for more than 30 episodes.